Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 ## Autocomplete 🧠

 Autocomplete can take your commands to the next level by providing suggestions as users type.
 You can implement autocomplete by exporting an `autocomplete` function in your command file.
-Here's a simple implementation:

 ```javascript
 export const config = {